 Spartan Daily Weather Report (20190614)

 - CephFS usage: 939.02TB Free: 461.70TB (67%)

-- Spartan is very busy on the GPGPU partition, with close to 100% node allocation.
+- Spartan is not busy on the GPGPU partition, with 81% node allocation.

 We run regular one-day courses on HPC, shell scripting, parallel programming, and GPU programming.
 ResPlat also offer training in a wide range of other digital tools to accelerate your research.

 If you can't find an answer here, need advice, or otherwise stuck, you can contact our support team at email@example.com

 Please submit one topic per ticket.
 If you require a assistance with a separate matter, compose a new ticket.
 Do not reply to existing or closed tickets.

 Spartan has a number of partitions available for general usage.
 A full list of partitions can be viewed with the command

 |longcloud||2||12||100GB||Intel(R) Xeon(R) Gold 6138 CPU @ 2.00GHz||Max walltime of 90 days|